backtrace-labs/backtrace-unity/README.md

 [Backtrace](http://backtrace.io/)'s integration with Unity allows developers to capture and report log errors, handled and unhandled Unity exceptions, and native crashes to their Backtrace instance, instantly offering the ability to prioritize and debug software errors.

+Note: For developers creating Android games on Unity 2018, Backtrace suggests you use the features/android-breakpad branch of backtrace-unity (https://github.com/backtrace-labs/backtrace-unity/tree/feature/android-breakpad) if you want to collect and debug native android crashes.

 Create your Backtrace instance at https://backtrace.io/create-unity today and then integrate this library into your game.

 [![openupm](https://img.shields.io/npm/v/io.backtrace.unity?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/io.backtrace.unity/)